swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 }
 ```

-This allows developers to keep the "scope" structure in mind when working with task locals.
+This allows developers to keep the "scope" structure in mind when working with task-locals.
 The API can also be used to set multiple values at the same time:

 ```swift
 await Task.with(example.bound(to: "A"),